Fursona: Dutch angel dragons

 Dutch angel dragons (sometimes abbreviated as DADs) are species of winged dragons covered in fur who act as guardian angels.
 Dutch angel dragons have no gender or sex.
 The name is not related with the country of the Netherlands; rather, the name came from the creator's horse, named Dutch.
 They are popular species in the fandom, with fursuits and thousands of art pieces on Fur Affinity.
-Despite their popularity, a minority group of members of the fandom disapprove Dutch angel dragons' usage as a fursona due to them being viewed as trendy.
+Despite their popularity, a minority group of members of the fandom disapprove Dutch angel dragons' usage as a fursona due to them being viewed as trendy, similar to sergals.

+Closed species

+Closed species in the furry fandom indicate that only a restricted amount of people are allowed to create characters of that species.
+Since the species is owned by a creator (usually an artist), they decide who creates a fursona of that species and how they do so.
+Certain traits, lore, and colors are limited to the species' requirements; the species can be obtained several ways, usually through auctions and character purchases.